 This entire discussion is all based on the idea that neuroticism is a bad thing.
 But interestingly, neuroticism may have had an evolutionary benefit.
 Those that show neurotic tendencies seem to be doing anything they can to try to avoid negative consequences and events, and this causes them to both be more cautious in life while simultaneously being far more productive, as they show a significant drive to be successful and avoid negative issues.

-A neurotic person that has a good social life, no serious anxiety, and is able to function without any issue is one that doesn't require any treatment (and may not be neurotic at all).
+A neurotic person that has a good social life, no severe anxiety, and can function without any issue is one that doesn't require any treatment (and may not be neurotic at all - just quirky).